JuniorDark/RustyHearts-Toolkit/README.md

 3. Click `Create Database` to generate the `gmdb_(Lang).db` database in the `Resources` folder.
 4. Place the extracted game sprites `\ui\sprite\1024` in the `Resources` folder.
 5. Navigate to the `Settings` page and set the `SQL Server` credentials.

+Note: After editing tables remember to rebuild the database.

 A prebuild database and sprites are avaliable on [`Resources.rar`](Resources.rar)